Fieber Anhängsel

 • Does the person feel warm or chilly?
 How do external heat and cold make him feel?

 If you decide that the illness should be treated and fever is the only obvious symptom, consult the homeopathic information in this chapter for help with choosing the right medicine.
-If there are other symptoms as well (sore throat, earache, and so on), consult the appropriate chapter for relevant homeopathic medicines.
+If there are other symptoms as

 Generally, the ill person will recover quickly or at least after one night's rest.
 If the fever isn't gone or much lower by the next morning, you'll probably want to try another medicine.

-Bell. by far the most commonly given medicine for people with simple fever.
-It's the medicine to give first unless another is clearly indicated.
+Bell. and Acon. are the best medicines to try during the first stages of a sudden fever.
+Belladonna is by far the most commonly given medicine for people with simple fever.
+It's the medicine to give first unless

 Bell.: fever includes a red flushed face, intensely hot skin, reddened mucous membranes, and glassy eyes with dilated pupils.
-The skin can be so hot that you notice the
+The skin can be so hot that you notice the heat lingering

-heat lingering on your hands after you touch it.
-Although Belladonna patients are mentally dull and may not fully comprehend what's going on around them, they may
+on your hands after you touch it.
+Although Belladonna patients are mentally dull and may not fully comprehend what's going on around them, they may well be restless and agitated.
+Children may even hit, bite,

+tear at things, or exhibit strange behaviors such as speaking incoherently about scary or violent hallucinations.
 Of course, most people who need Bell. don't have these extreme symptoms.
-Still, they often do show some nervous excitability and their senses often are more acute.
+Still, they often do show

+some nervous excitability and their senses often are more acute.
 As the illness progresses, they may develop muscle twitching, which, like many of the Belladonna symptoms, comes and goes suddenly.

 Acon.: fever comes on suddenly and the patient is anxious, restless, and fearful (begin after exposure to dry and cold air or wind).
-Mentally alert – like Bell. - but frightened, and he may toss in his sleep or throw off his covers or clothes.
-In the classic case, he has dry skin, dry mouth (perhaps with unquenchable thirst for cold drinks), and a dry cough.
-The pupils may be constricted.
+Mentally alert – like Bell. - but frightened, and he may toss in his sleep or throw off his

 Ferr-p.: early in the course of a fever.
 Symptoms develop gradually, rather than all of a sudden as in Belladonna and Aconite.
 Ferr-p. also when Belladonna seems indicated but doesn't work after 2 – 3 doses.

-Nux-v.: ChiLLY.
+Nux-v.
+ChiLLY.
 Chills < uncovering (slightly moving the blankets - can't move under the covers without setting off a wave of chilliness).
-Begin after overeating, going without sleep,
+Begin after overeating, going without sleep, or using too much alcohol or

-or using too much alcohol or drugs of any type.
-The person also may have various digestive symptoms, such as constipation or nausea, and may have a sensation of heaviness of the head. <: in the morning/in open air; Irritability is typical.
+drugs of any type.
+The person also may have various digestive symptoms, such as constipation or nausea, and may have a sensation of heaviness of the head. < in the morning/in the open air.
+Irritability is typical.

 Puls.: often used when there are clear symptoms of a cold or ear infection, you can give it when fever is the only symptom.
-Characteristic mental and general symptoms of
+Characteristic mental and general symptoms of this medicine are evident: weepy/clingy/craving affection.

-this medicine are evident: weepy/clingy/craving affection.
-Moods are changeable.
-May be irritable, whiny not angry or strong.
-Intolerant of external heat/feel << warmly covered or in warm rooms.
-Begin after the patient has eaten too much rich or fatty food, and tend < at night.
-Classically, the Pulsatilla isn't thirsty, even with a fever.
+Their moods are changeable.
+They may be irritable, whiny not angry or strong.
+Intolerant of external heat/feel much worse when warmly covered or in warm rooms.
+Begin after the patient has eaten too much rich or fatty

 INFLUENZA

 Though illnesses such as colds, digestive upsets, and other maladies are often called "the flu," technically influenza is an acute infection of the respiratory tract associated with a particular group of viruses.
-Practically speaking, the diagnosis is influenza if acute respiratory symptoms like runny nose or cough are accompanied by marked fever, general weakness, and muscular aching.
-The person with the flu looks and feels more ill than he would with just a common cold.
+Practically

 Though uncomfortable, influenza ordinarily lasts only 3 - 5 days in most healthy people.
 However, the severity of the illness varies from person to person and from year to year.
-Even the milder strains can lead to life-threatening disease among young children, the elderly, and those debilitated by chronic illnesses - because severe bacterial infections such as pneumonia can develop when the system is weakened by the flu virus (ear and sinus infections also may occur).
-Also, the flu viruses mutate rapidly, and some strains have been much more virulent than others.
+Even the milder strains can lead

 Home treatment for people with influenza is the same as for those with fevers and colds.
-Avoid aspirin, especially when treating children under nineteen, as its use is associated with Reye's syndrome, as discussed in more detail at the end of this chapter.
-Antibiotics are unnecessary and actually can be harmful; they should be avoided unless a secondary bacterial infection has developed.
+Avoid aspirin, especially when treating children under nineteen, as its use is associated with Reye's syndrome, as

 CASETAKING QUESTIONS FOR INFLUENZA